Engine Horsepower Calculator – Understand HP, Torque & RPM Like a Pro

 - Equivalent power in kilowatts.

-- Torque in Newton-meters.
+- Torque expressed in Newton-meters.

 - Estimated wheel horsepower for RWD, FWD and AWD layouts.